Cork (city): Places of interest

 Cork features architecturally notable buildings originating from the Medieval to Modern periods.
 The only notable remnant of the Medieval era is the Red Abbey.
 There are two cathedrals in the city; St. Mary's Cathedral and Saint Fin Barre's Cathedral.
-St Mary's Cathedral often referred to as the North Cathedral, is the Catholic cathedral of the city and was begun in 1808.
+St Mary's Cathedral, often referred to as the North Cathedral, is the Catholic cathedral of the city and was begun in 1808.
 Its distinctive tower was added in the 1860s.
 St Fin Barre's Cathedral serves the Church of Ireland (Anglican) and is possibly the more famous of the two.
 It is built on the foundations of an earlier cathedral.
 Work began in 1862 and ended in 1879 under the direction of architect William Burges.

 St. Patrick's Street, the main street of the city which was remodelled in the mid-2000s is known for the architecture of the buildings along its pedestrian-friendly route and is the main shopping thoroughfare.
 At its northern end is a landmark statue of Father Mathew.
 The reason for its curved shape is that it was originally a channel of the River Lee which was built over arches.
 The General Post Office, with its limestone façade, is on Oliver Plunkett Street, on the site of the Theatre Royal which was built in 1760 and burned down in 1840.
 The English circus proprietor Pablo Fanque rebuilt an amphitheatre on the spot in 1850, which was subsequently transformed into a theatre and then into the present General Post Office in 1877.

 The Grand Parade is a tree-lined avenue, home to offices, shops and financial institutions.
-The old financial centre is the South Mall, with several banks whose interiors derive from the 19th century, such as the Allied Irish Bank's which was once an exchange.
+The old financial centre is the South Mall, with several banks whose interiors derive from the 19th century, such as the interior of the Allied Irish Bank which was once an exchange.

 Many of the city's buildings are in the Georgian style, although there are a number of examples of modern landmark structures, such as County Hall tower, which was, at one time the tallest building in Ireland until being superseded by another Cork building: The Elysian.
 Outside the County Hall is the landmark sculpture of two men, known locally as 'Cha and Miah'.
 Across the river from County Hall is Ireland's longest building; built in Victorian times, Our Lady's Psychiatric Hospital has now been partially renovated and converted into a residential housing complex called Atkins Hall, after its architect William Atkins.